dittonetwork/ethglobal-hackathon-interchain/README.md

 Please check out the script/CCIP and script/Hyperlane for running the showcase

 We are using CCIP & Hyperlane to establish a communication lane between our smart account contracts cross-chain.
+We can collect funds from different chain and execute any actions with them automatically.
+In addition, we also support notifications via our extension on Metamask Snaps.